 Southwest Baptist University is an institution of higher education offering courses that lead to both undergraduate and graduate degrees.
 Students may choose from a variety of programs of study as they pursue a liberal arts based, career-oriented education.
-The University is comprised of three colleges: the College of Arts and Sciences, the College of Health Professions, and the College of Professional Programs.
+The University is comprised of four colleges: the College of Arts and Sciences, the College of Health Professions, the College of Professional Programs, and the Robert W. Plaster College of Business.
 Areas of certification and professional areas of study are also offered.